MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 }
 ```

-If it's not desirable to have a dialog closed programmatically, don't assign it as the CurrentDialog.
-Here, MainPage shows an important dialog that should only be dismissed when the use clicks Ok.
-Because it's not assigned as the CurrentDialog, no attempt is made to close it programmatically.
+If it's not desirable to have a dialog closed programmatically, don't assign it as the `CurrentDialog`.
+Here, `MainPage` shows an important dialog that should only be dismissed when the use clicks `Ok`.
+Because it's not assigned as the `CurrentDialog`, no attempt is made to close it programmatically.

 ```csharp
 public sealed partial class MainPage : Page